Arrive at the Kotoka International Airport in Accra and Depart for Cape Coast; Check in at Hans Cottage Botel or Coconut Grove Resort.

-Three Day Trip Extension to Northern Ghana includes airfare, accommodations, daily breakfast, and all entrance fees to attractions.
+Three Day Trip Extension to Northern Ghana includes all accommodations and meals, airfare, transportation in air conditioned van and all entrance fees to attractions.

 Pikworo Slave Camp and Chief Crocodile Pond.
 Leave early morning from Kotoka International Airport and arrive at Tamale Airport.
 Drive to Bolgatanga and check in at Akayet Hotel.
 Visit the Pikworo Slave Camp, a camp which served as a slave collection outpost by Ghanaian traders who sold humans to the French, English, and the Dutch.
 Next we visit the Chief Crocodile Pond, a sacred crocodile sanctuary.
 Although crocodiles are considered as wild creatures, the crocodiles here are friendly and coexist with humans.
 The friendly relationship between the crocodiles and humans continue to baffle the minds of many.
 Overnight at Akayet Hotel.